dlu-ch/dlb/doc/ex_context.rst

       The maximum number of redos started in this context than can be pending at the same time, as defined in the constructor.

       When called on class, it refers to the :term:`active context`.

+      :raises NotRunningError: if :term:`dlb is not running <run of dlb>`).

+   .. attribute:: find_helpers

+      Find dynamic helpers not defined explictly are in :attr:`binary_search_paths`?
+      This is defined defined in the constructor.

+      When called on class, it refers to the :term:`active context`.